What shells and objects can I find on Buzzards Bay’s beaches?

 7. Moon snails

-The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: these shells are often pink, cream, and orange, splashed or swirled with dark blue and purple.
+The shell of the northern moon snail is a perennial favorite find for its spiral shape and stunning colors: pink, cream, and orange, swirled with dark blue and purple.
 The carnivorous snails that live within can live as long as 15 years, and grow shells as large as 7 inches long in that time.
-Finding a live moon snail is often as exciting as discovering one of its shells, as these creatures are up to two or three times larger than their shell— making them a real treat for kids to hold and examine.
-In the summer, you may also find their “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.
+What’s more, a snail’s body can be up to two or three times larger than its shell— making them a real treat for kids to examine.
+You’ll find these snails primarily in calm, sandy bays and beaches.
+In the summer, you may also find “sand collars,” flexible semi-circular masses of compressed sand, which hold thousands of moon snail eggs.

-Moon snails are also the reason that you may find many other shells on the beach with perfectly round holes in them, often near their hinge— perfectly placed to make into jewelry!
-These holes are created by moon snails, which use a long tongue-like structure called a radula, along with a potent acid, to drill into the bodies of other snails to get at their soft insides.
+Moon snails are also the reason you may find other shells on the beach with perfectly round holes in them, often near the hinge— perfectly placed to make into jewelry!
+Moon snails use a long tongue-like structure called a radula, along with a potent acid, to drill these holes while hunting other shellfish.

-You may have grown up hearing that you can get common periwinkles to emerge from their shells by holding them and humming.
-Research suggests that there’s little proof that humming does anything special in persuading these snails to emerge — however, it remains a great activity to keep kids busy at the beach.
+You may have grown up hearing that you can get periwinkles to emerge from their shells by humming to them.
+Research suggests that there’s little proof that this persuades periwinkles to peek out — however, it remains a great activity to keep kids busy at the beach.

 9. Dog Whelks